bala-clustrex/aws-s3/README.md

-# S3 OAuth2 Authentication with Okta
+# S3 OAuth2 Authentication with auth0
-This module provides OAuth2 authentication with Okta for an **existing** S3 bucket configured as static website.
+This module provides OAuth2 authentication with auth0 for an **existing** S3 bucket configured as static website.

 The resources created by this module will be deployed in `us-east-1` because Lambda@Edge can only be deployed in this region (the Lambda is then replicated all over the world by AWS).